con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > yang dang yang du gsungs pa gang / /
 >> 	12c byung ba] VM; 'byung ba NG

-Taught by the buddhas of the aeons past,
+Proclaimed by buddhas of the aeons past,
 And to be taught by buddhas yet to come;
-And taught not once but time and time again
+And spoken not once but time and time again
 By all the buddhas of the present age; (12)